The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Packing with constant pressure protocol

 \subsection{High size ratio}

-To investigate the influence of the size ratio on the fractal exponents, the CP packings were obtained with high size ratio $R/a=1575$ for 20 trails, see the Fig.~\ref{fig:DT_CP_1500} and Table \ref{tab:exponents} for the results.
-The fractal exponents of mass-radius $D_{\mathrm{f}}=1.441 \pm 0.004$ and structure factor $\alpha=1.41 \pm 0.01$ differ from that of obtained for $R/a = 292$ and are still inconsistent.
-However, their values approach each other and to the power-law exponent.
-We conclude that the CP protocol yields inconsistent fractal behaviour that depends on the initial density and particle size ratio, which leads to ambiguities in its interpretation.
+{To investigate the influence of the size ratio on the fractal exponents, CP packings were obtained with a high size ratio $R/a = 1575$ across 20 trials (see Fig.~\ref{fig:DT_CP_1500} and Table \ref{tab:exponents} for the results).
+The fractal exponents of the mass-radius relation, $D_{\mathrm{f}} = 1.441 \pm 0.004$, and of the structure factor, $\alpha = 1.41 \pm 0.01$, differ from those obtained for $R/a = 292$ and remain mutually inconsistent.} We conclude that the CP protocol yields inconsistent fractal behavior that depends on the initial density and particle size ratio, which leads to ambiguities in its interpretation.

 Nevertheless, these results suggest that both fractal exponents $D_{\mathrm{f}}$ and $\alpha$ \emph{slowly} converge to the power-law exponent $D$ as the size ratio $R/a$ increases.
-The slow convergence appears to be a result of \emph{non-randomness} of the CP packings, which becomes less important at high size ratios.
+The slow convergence appears to be a result of \emph{non-randomness} of the CP packings, which becomes less important at high size ratios {(see the discussion in Sec.~\ref{sec:num_pores} below)}.

+However, the CP computational cost grows dramatically as the size ratio increases, which presents a practical obstacle to achieving full convergence in our modeling framework. {We note that a large size ratio increases the number of neighboring particles, which can reduce computational efficiency.
+The hierarchical grid algorithm \cite{ogarko12} mitigates this issue by shortening the time needed to construct a neighbor list.
+This algorithm is implemented in LAMMPS for parallel computations.
+Nevertheless,} a large ratio of the heaviest-to-lightest masses of the particles leads to an apparently high difference in their average velocities, which increases the number of time steps to reach equilibrium.